mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 In addition, many of the developer-experience benefits of a React app, such as writing interfaces with JSX, require a compilation process.
 Adding a compiler like Babel to a website makes the code on it run slowly, so developers often set up such tooling with a build step.
 React arguably has a heavy tooling requirement, but it can be learned.

-This article is going to focus on the use case of using React to render the entire user interface of an application, using tooling provided by Facebook's own [create-react-app](https://create-react-app.dev/) tool.
+This article is going to focus on the use case of using React to render the entire user interface of an application with the support of [Vite](https://vitejs.dev/), a modern front-end build tool.

 ## How does React use JavaScript?